coolsamson7/inject/README.md

 * lifecycle methods ( e.g. `postConstruct` )
 * `BeanPostProcessor`'s
 * `FactoryBean`'s
-* support for hierarchical containers, inheriting all aspects
+* support for hierarchical containers, inheriting beans ( including the post processors, of course )
-* support for placeholder resolution in xml files ( e.g. `${property=<default>}`) referencing possible configuration values that are retrieved by different providers ( e.g. process info, plists, etc. )
+* support for placeholder resolution ( e.g. `${property=<default>}`) referencing possible configuration values that are retrieved by different providers ( e.g. process info, plists, etc. )
 * support for custom namespace handlers that are much more easy to handle than in the spring world

 What is still missing ( mainly due to the crappy Swift support for reflection )